deephealthproject/winter-school/README.md

 7. Presentation of other ICT-11 projects:

     - **HPC & Cloud Security in the LEXIS project** _Friday 10:30-11:30 AM_
-        by Frédéric Donnat (Outpost24) and one more from Outpost24
+        by Frédéric Donnat and Barry Butler from Outpost24

-        - A theoretical part consisting of an introduction to the Zero-Trust concept with the concrete use-case of LEXIS Platform and the Zero Trust Architecture applied to HPC and Cloud infrastructure.
+        - A theoretical part consisting of an introduction to the Zero-Trust concept with the concrete use-case of LEXIS Platform and the Zero Trust Architecture applied to HPC and Cloud infrastructure, by Frédéric Donnat.

-        - A pragmatical part where Outpost24 will introduce the importance of a full cybersecurity assessment approach to easily improve the security posture and reduce effort to identify, assess and prioritise the remediation of security vulnerabilities.
+        - A pragmatical part where Outpost24 will introduce the importance of a full cybersecurity assessment approach to easily improve the security posture and reduce effort to identify, assess and prioritise the remediation of security vulnerabilities, by Barry Butler.

     - **CYBELE: Making HPC more accessible for Agri-food Business** _Friday 11:30 AM - 12:30 PM_
         by Dr. Steven Davy, Head Of Division for Programmable Autonomous Systems at Walton Institute for Information and Communication Systems Science

 [Here you can see and download the schedule](figures/schedule.pdf)